vikashask/MEAN-Interview-Question/javaScript/interview-question-1.md

     var date = new Date(); //This is date built-in object. var math = Math.abs(10); // this is math built-in object. var string = "my string" // this is string built-in object.

-## Why Never Use New Array in JavaScript?
-We have some fundamental issues with new Array () the example in detail for array constructor function as given below.

-## When Array Have more than one Integer?
-    var newArray = new Array(10, 20, 30, 40, 50);

-    console.log(newArray[0]); //returns 10.
-    console.log(newArray.length); //returns 5.

-## When Array Have Only One Integer?
-    var newArray = new Array(10);
-    console.log(newArray[0]); //returns undefined
-    console.log(newArray.length); //returns 10 because it has an error "array index out of bound";

-//This is the fundamental deference to need to avoid the new array ();

 ## What is eval() and floor() functions in JavaScript?
 The eval() function used in execute an argument as expression or we can say that evaluate a string as expression and it used to parse the JSON.